Difficulty paying your Council Tax

 If you have previously received a reminder and brought your account up to date but are late paying again, we will send you another reminder.
 You will be given a further seven days to bring your Council Tax payments up to date.

 If you bring your account up to date and pay all future instalments as detailed on your bill, no further action will be taken against you.

 If you don’t bring your payments up to date, we will issue a summons through the magistrates’ court.
 This will increase the amount you owe to us.

-When you haven’t paid your Council Tax, and ignore reminders, we will issue a summons.
-If you do not pay the summons, including costs, we ask the magistrates’ court to grant a liability order.
-This enables us to recover the amount owed using recovery actions:
+If you do not pay the summons, including costs, we will ask the magistrates’ court to grant a liability order.
+This allows us to recover the amount owed using recovery actions, including:

 - deductions from your benefits: Income Support, Job Seekers Allowance, Employment Support Allowance or Pension Credit

 - deductions direct from your salary, or your employer

 - appointing enforcement agents to remove and sell your possessions (you will be liable to pay any additional fees)

 - making you bankrupt in the county court (you will be liable to pay any additional fees which can be substantial)